gabrielfs7/udemy-docker-mastery/README.md

 docker service ls
 ```

+Scaling swarm stack to 5 instances.

 ```
 docker service scale web=5
 ```

+Change in Flight service image to an older version of nginx:

 ```
 docker service update --image nginx:1.13.6 web
 ```

+Change the publish port in Flight:

 ```
 docker service update --publish-rm 8088 --publish-add 9090:80
 ```

+To update all the `web` containers in the nodes.

 ```
 docker service update --force web